omnilaboratory/obd/docs/bug-bounty-program.md

 ## What to look for

+The following list should give you some ideas for issues that we regard as high value submissions.
+The list is not meant to limit or discourage other types of submissions, but it increases the chances of a successful submission (and bounty award).

+ * Compromise funds from users who have deposited or received funds on the obd network.
+ * Prevent users from depositing, withdrawing or transacting funds on the obd network.
+ * Double spend a UTXO of a commitment transaction on a channel and exit it to the main chain (Omnilayer/BTC).
+ * Cheat/Attack activities that a user can not discover and punish.
+ * Security weaknesses/attacks on the P2P communication protocol.
+ * Current known attacks to lightning network.
+ * Transaction/messages malleability.
+ * (Remote)Message calls, (buffer, private info)leaks.
+ * Data type overflow/wrap around, e.g. integer overflow.
+ * Concurrency, e.g. synchronization, state, races attacks.
+ * Issues related to third party libraries used (outdated software).
+ * Try to include invalid transactions in a block.
+ * Brick the exit priority queue of channeles so that no funds can be exited anymore.
+ * Gain access to a system and run OS commands aka getting shell.
+ * Server configuration issues (open ports)
+ * Cryptographic primitives security.
+Incorrect implementation/usage/configuration of:
+	 * Elliptic curve (secp256k1, ECDSA,ECDH,ECIES).
+	 * Hash algorithms (Keccak-256,Blake2b).
+	 * Seeds, pub/priv key generation, storage and usage.
+	 * To be added.

 ## How to submit bug reports

+To be added: templete of a bug report issue.

 ## Bounty Rewards

-* The bounty amount will be determined in USDT and will only be paid out in online OmniWallet.
+* The bounty amount will be determined in USDT and will only be paid out via online OmniWallet.
 We will need your omni address.
 * Successful submissions are rewarded based on the severity of the issue.
 * We generally use CVSSv3 scoring system to understand the risk of an issue.
 This might not always make sense to determine the bounty reward though especially for the smart contracts.
-* This software is under heavy development, the issue you open may already in our todo list, therefor it is a mutual understanding that you may not be the first one who identify the bug/flaw/vulnerability.
-But we will pay you reward accordingly for your double confirmation.
+* This software is under heavy development, the issue you open is possiblly what we already know and are working to fix.
+Therefor it is a mutual understanding that you may not be the first one who identify the vulnerability.
+But you are still eligible for a bounty rewards.

 The following table gives an overview of the reward structure: